opnsense/docs/source/manual/netflow.rst

 If you are not interested in ingress traffic then OPNsense offers the option to filter this traffic.
 When utilizing a proxy on the same device its important to capture the ingress flows as well, otherwise all proxy traffic won't be visible.
-Downside is of course that all traffic not passing the proxy will we counted twice due to the mentioned NAT effect.
+Downside is of course that all traffic not passing the proxy will be counted twice due to the mentioned NAT effect.

 ----------------